Ibotta/sopstool/.github/CONTRIBUTING.md

     export GOPATH="$HOME/go"
     ```

+    This is the default path above, but it is always nice to specify it.

 1. Clone the repo

     ```sh
     git clone git clone git@github.com:Ibotta/sopstool.git $GOPATH/src/github.com/Ibotta/sopstool
     ```

-    you may want to symlink this to somewhere nicer

-    ```sh
-    ln -s $GOPATH/go/src/github.com/Ibotta/sopstool sopstool
-    ```
+    The path here is required by go tools and how packages are resolved.
+[Read up on how to write go code](https://golang.org/doc/code.html#GOPATH).
+You can get away, sometimes, with symlinking the path, but YMMV.

-1. Install other go prerequisites (many [recommended by VSCode](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on) and used during development)
+1. [optional] Install other go prerequisites (many [recommended by VSCode](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on) and used during development)

     ```sh
     go get -u -v \